zevo-enterprise/zevo-enterprise/README.md

 ## 5D Zevo AI-Driven Operation System™

 <h3> Zevo is designed as a "Monolith Kernel Unix/Linux" equivalent, meaning it centralizes core services in the kernel space for efficiency while extending functionality into hyper-dimensional AI realms.
 It operates not merely on a linear timeline but across a spiral in the cartesian plane, situated within a five-dimensional coordinate system (Axis: Origin, Length, Width, Height, Radial).</h3>

 ---

+## Architecture Design

+The Zevo architecture is stratified into four distinct layers, functioning as a singular organism.

+0.1 Layer 0: Universal Hardware Devices

+This layer interacts directly with the AMD64 architecture.
+As specified in the AMD64 Architecture Programmer's Manual, Volume 2, we utilize §6.1 (Page Translation) and §8.7 (Task Switching) to manage the transition between physical hardware and the hyper-dimensional kernel space.

+0.2 Layer 1: Micro-kernel Space (Interface)

+This is the "Interface" layer.
+It translates hardware interrupts into AI-driven logic gates.
+It implements a deterministic scheduler (referencing Love, Chapters 2-7) but modulated by Machine Learning algorithms for predictive resource allocation.

+0.3 Layer 2: Servers Space

+In traditional systems, these are daemons.
+In Zevo, these are Agentic AI Integrations.
+This layer hosts the Large Language Models (LLM) and Neural Mesh Networks.
+It utilizes Attention Mechanisms to manage inter-process communication (IPC), treating data packets as semantic tokens within a Collective Intelligence framework.

+0.4 Layer 3: Services Space (User Applications)

+The user space is redefined as a Socio-Technical Integration environment.
+Applications are not static binaries but evolving entities capable of Self-Transcendence.

+## **Table 0: Zevo Layer Architecture Mapping**

 ```text
 +-----------------------------------------------------------------------+